karlotness/pyqg-jax/docs/index.rst

 Porting the model to JAX makes it possible to run it on GPU, and apply JAX transformations including :func:`jax.jit` and :func:`jax.vmap`.
-This also makes it possible to integrate learned parameterizations into the model, or train online through the simulation using :func:`jax.grad` to take gradients.
+This also makes it possible to :doc:`integrate learned parameterizations <examples.implparam>` into the model, or :doc:`train online <examples.onlinetrain>` through the simulation using :func:`jax.grad` to take gradients.

 That said, a note on the state of the port: